thesyght/thesyght.github.io/webscraping/readme.md

 1. Make sure you have Python installed on your system.
 You can download it from the official Python website.

+2. Make sure you have Chrome installed in your system.
+This code will use the Chromium drivers that are available with that.

-2. Open a terminal or command prompt.
+3. Open a terminal or command prompt.

-3. Navigate to the directory ('webscraping') where the `scrape_album_of_the_year.py` script and associated files are.
+4. Navigate to the directory ('webscraping') where the `scrape_album_of_the_year.py` script and associated files are.

-4. Run the following command to install the required dependencies using pip:
+5. Run the following command to install the required dependencies using pip:

     ```
     pip install -r requirements.txt